IDAES/idaes-pse/docs/model_libraries/core_library/property_models/general_reactions/equil_form.rst

    ":math:`O`", "reaction_order", "phase, component", "Reaction order"

 Providing a `reaction_order` dict is optional.
-If one is not provided, it will be assumed that this is an elementary reaction and that the reaction order is equal to the stoichiometric coefficient for all all phase-component pairs.
+If one is not provided, it will be assumed that this is an elementary reaction and that the reaction order is equal to the stoichiometric coefficient for all component in non-solid phases (the contribution of solid phases is assumed to be constant and included in the equilibrium constant, thus an order of zero is assumed).